 To Serve Slow Cooker Beef Stew

 Beef stew is incredibly easy to serve because it’s a meal in itself.
 It is loaded with protein, vegetables, and carbs all in one.
-To top it off, serve Crusty French Bread or Soft Dinner Rolls on the side and dip the bread slices into the savory stew.
+To top it off, serve with Sourdough Bread, Crusty French Bread, or Soft Dinner Rolls on the side and dip the bread slices into the savory stew.
 Yum!

 Alternatively, serve the beef stew as an option in a “soup and salad” dinner.
-For a salad, try Shaved Brussels Sprout Salad, Cobb Salad or Roasted Sweet Potato Kale Salad.
+For a salad, try Shaved Brussels Sprout Salad, Cobb Salad, or Sweet Potato Salad.

 Crockpot beef stew is a great meal to make ahead, store, and reheat.
 Prepare the stew in the morning and have the slow cooker do all the hard work for you.
-You can also prepare it the night prior and follow these tips to store and reheat the leftovers.
+You can also prepare it the night prior and follow the tips in the recipe card below to store and reheat the leftovers.

 Ingredients